MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/run-with-parameters.md

 ## Set up a notebook for parameterization

-Complete the following steps to create a notebook and try using different parameters.
-All the steps in this section run inside an Azure Data Studio notebook.
+You can begin with the example notebook open in Azure Data Studio or complete the following steps to create a notebook (described next).
+Then, try using different parameters.
+All the steps run inside an Azure Data Studio notebook.

 1. Create a new notebook.
 Change **Kernel** to **Python 3**: